-During the marathon of that year, the Wanli, Jinshi and Shimen Borough Councils organized thousands of persons as Cheerleading Squads to line the event route beginning from early in the pre-dawn hours in commemorative attire with presences at all the famous heritage sites throughout the route such as Wanli Hsieh, Nu Wang Tou, Jinshan Hot Springs and the Shimen Kite Festival.
-There were also large drum performances and electronic versions of traditional Taiwanese customs such as the San Tai Zi.
-Even though it was a cold morning, these volunteers showed their warm hearted spirit for all the athletes and the public cheering them on along the route.
-Now the competition was overcome the inconveniences imposed traffic controls, eliciting a strong and supportive consensus among local residents, and emerging as an event all the residents of the North Coast of Taiwan look forward to every year.
+During the marathon of that year, the Wanli, Jinshi and Shimen Borough Councils gathered thousands of people dressing up as Cheerleading Squads to line along the event route beginning from early in the pre-dawn hours.
+They were fully costumed as regional famous heritage sites such as Wanli Hsieh, Nu Wang Tou, Jinshan Hot Springs and the Shimen Kite.
+There were also large drum performances and electronic versions of traditional Taiwanese customs such as the San Tai Zi along the way.
+Despite the chilly morning, these volunteers showed their warm-hearted spirit for all the participants, showing their enthusiasm to the public.
+Nowadays, the competition had overcome the inconveniences of imposing traffic controls and had gathered a strong and supportive consensus among local residents, becoming an annual event that all the residents of the North Coast of Taiwan were look forward to every year.

 In 2015, for the first time the Marathon after being awarded road race bronze label, in light of the cool and rainy weather prevailing in early March along the northern coast in Taiwan, the event was adjusted to the third Sunday in March from its original date on the first Sunday of March in the past.
 That year, the event witnessed participation of 12,000 runners, competing with many world class participants among them.
 Moreover, the event organizers developed a homestay program for international participants of the Wanjinshi Marathon.
 The homestay arrangements with volunteer families were made for two days and three nights, allowing the international participants to see the marvelous geographic scene in Yehliu, experience the local fishing port culture, and visit traditional heritage sites as well as the Jinshanbayan community.
 From this aspect, the Marathon had evolved from an athletic event to an opportunity to enjoy the authentic cultural experience in Taiwan.